-The High-Tech/Flex Specialty properties are defined as buildings that include a combination of warehouse, light industrial use, and/or office area.
-The occupants tend to be engaged in various High-Tech enterprises that may consist of computer software and hardware, telecommunications, medical instrumentations, and corporate offices (corporate offices of Microsoft and Nintendo are included).
-The typical building often has general offices, assembly areas, and/or computer rooms and generally runs above a 40% office build-out ratio.
-The buildings tend to be of higher quality finish.
-They may have multiple fiber optic lines with additional power, mechanical, and communications facilities than are found in typical office buildings or business park/flex buildings.
+The High-Tech/Flex Specialty properties are defined as buildings that include a combination of warehouse, light industrial use, and or office area.
+The occupants tend to be engaged in a variety of High-Tech enterprises that consist of computer software and hardware, telecommunications, medical instrumentations, and corporate offices (corporate offices of Microsoft, Nintendo, Facebook, and Google are included).
+The typical facility often includes general offices, assembly areas, and or computer rooms and generally runs above a 40% office build-out ratio.
+The buildings tend to be of higher quality finish and may have multiple fiber optic lines with additional power, mechanical, and communications facilities than are found in typical office buildings or business park/flex buildings.

 Also included in the high-tech specialty are data centers.
-A data center is a facility used to house computer systems and associated components, such as telecommunications and storage systems.
+A data center is a facility that houses computer systems and associated components, such as telecommunications and storage systems.
 It generally includes redundant or backup power supplies, power conditioning equipment, redundant data communications connections, environmental controls (e.g., air conditioning, fire suppression), and security infrastructure.